Taujėnai Manor: 20th century

 In the early 20th century, the estate passed to Count Konstanty Radziwiłł, who expanded its agricultural operations to 9,000 hectares.
 However, post-World War I Lithuanian land reforms reduced its holdings to 80 hectares, leading to financial struggles for Radziwiłł.
 During that time the manor was frequently visited by President Antanas Smetona, who owned the nearby Užugiris Manor.
 Eventually, the Taujėnai manor was foreclosed by Žemės bankas and in 1940, the manor was sold at auction.

 Following the Soviet occupation of Lithuania and during World War II, Radziwiłł was arrested by the NKVD and imprisoned in Kaunas Hard Labour Prison on charges of involvement in the establishment of the Lithuanian army.
 In 1941, Radziwiłł was forcefully deported to Siberia for five years, a sentence that became increasingly unbearable for the elderly and frail count.
 He died around 1945.

-During the war, Taujėnai manor was severely damaged by the Russian Red Army and German Wehrmacht, and its interiors were looted and vandalized.
-The Soviet era saw it repurposed for administrative and agricultural use, including a collective farm office, yet the new Soviet government wasn't interested in repairing the damage manor sustained during the war, as the Soviet authorities had initially intended to demolish the manor, but scrapped those plans after public outcry.
+During the war, Taujėnai manor was severely damaged by Soviet Red Army and German Wehrmacht, and its interiors were looted and vandalized.
+The Soviet era saw it repurposed for administrative and agricultural use, including a collective farm office.
+However, the new Soviet government wasn't interested in repairing the damage the manor had sustained during the war, as the Soviet authorities had initially intended to demolish the manor, but scrapped those plans after public outcry.

 After Lithuania regained independence, the manor was acquired by brothers Ričardas and Kęstutis Stackevičius in 1995, who initiated extensive restoration on their private funds.
 The restoration of the Manor House was partly based on a project by architect Vytautas Landsbergis-Žemkalnis made in 1973.